 There are dozens of possible ways to develop software.
-A wide variety of existing programming languages with their own strong and weak sides, frameworks, libraries, and other development tools allow creating applications of different types: for desktops, for mobile devices, web applications that work via browser, etc. Different software development methodologies and frameworks like Scrum or Kanban will help you adapt the development process for various types of projects, reduce costs, eliminate risks, and use the available resources more efficient.
+A wide variety of existing programming languages with their own strong and weak sides, frameworks, libraries, and other development tools allow creating applications of different types: for desktops, for mobile devices, web applications that work via browser, etc. Different software development methodologies and frameworks like Scrum or Kanban will help you adapt to the development process for various types of projects, reduce costs, eliminate risks, and use the available resources efficiently.
 But besides the development itself, there’s another important issue that requires close attention.
 We’re talking about the way of licensing and delivering the software.

 In this article, we’ll talk about one of the existing software licensing and delivery models named Software as a Service, or SaaS, to be short, and the key benefits it offers.

 What is SaaS?

 SaaS is a centrally hosted software that is provided to a customer in the form of a service on a subscription basis.
 The applications of such kind run on the servers of SaaS providers and users can access them via browsers.
 Instead of buying an application, a user pays a “rent” that allows him to use it for a certain amount of time.
 Thus, users can decrease the use cost, which is one of the primary benefits of using SaaS.
 There’s no need for a user to think about the technical issues since the SaaS provider takes care of it.